 Gdansk's Old Town is a beauty and you can easily spend your first day in the city wandering its streets.
 When I was visiting, the St. Dominic's Fair was on and it took over many of the streets in the Old Town.

-The St. Dominic’s fair is one of the biggest open-air cultural and trade events in Europe.
-In 2017, it took place from July 29 until August 20 and it’s most noticeable to visitors because of all of the stands selling crafts and foods in the Old Town.
-There’s also a cultural program with both small and large, indoor and outdoor performances.
+The St. Dominic's fair is one of the biggest open-air cultural and trade events in Europe, usually at the end of July.
+It is most noticeable to visitors because of all of the stands selling crafts and foods in the Old Town.
+There's also a cultural program with both small and large, indoor and outdoor performances.

-As around 6 million people visit the fair every year, you can imagine it was a bit crowded in the city, so if you want to avoid that, it’s best not to go when the fair is on.
-Otherwise, it’s good fun and it's one of the many free things to do in Gdansk during the year.
+As around 6 million people visit the fair every year, you can imagine it was a bit crowded in the city, so if you want to avoid that, it's best not to go when the fair is on.
+Otherwise, it's good fun and it's one of the many free things to do in Gdansk during the year.

 I kind of ignored all the other people that were there and let myself get swept away by the beauty of the city.
 When I told people I was going to Gdansk, they often responded with something like: “That's in Poland, right?”.
 That and the fact that I barely heard any other languages than Polish while I was in Gdansk, shows how this city is yet to be discovered by many.